uber-go/guide/style.md

 In a program that makes HTTP requests, it's important to close the body request.
 If not, your application will stack memory consume, resulting in a memory leak problem.

-Another good practice you must do, it's read the data body even the data is not important, it avoid memory leak in http requests.
+Another good practice you must do, is to read the data body even if the data is not important, it avoids memory leak in http requests.

 read more:
 - [Avoiding memory leak in golang](https://hackernoon.com/avoiding-memory-leak-in-golang-api-1843ef45fca8)